Jason2Brownlee/MachineLearningMischief/examples/test_harness_hacking_mitigation.md

    - A synthetic classification dataset is created with 200 samples and 30 features, split into a train and test set.

 2. **Experimental Setup**:
-   - The study evaluates combinations of k-fold CV (3, 5, 7, 10 folds) and repeated CV (1, 3, 5 repeats).
+   - The study evaluates combinations of k-fold CV (3, 5, 7, 10 folds) and repeated CV (1, 3, 5, and 10 repeats).
-   - Each configuration undergoes 5 independent trials.
+   - Each configuration undergoes 10 independent trials.

 3. **Hill-Climbing Hyperparameter Tuning**:
    - For each CV configuration, a hill-climbing algorithm runs 100 iterations to optimize the `n_estimators` and `max_depth` hyperparameters of a `RandomForestClassifier`.